karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** Run the tests on the same window as the client, without using iframe or a new window

 If true, Karma runs the tests inside the original window without using iframe.
 It will load the test scripts dynamically.
+If false, watching of files won't work as the server will terminate immediately on test code completion.

 ## client.captureConsole
 **Type:** Boolean